nventive/PromptVault/README.md

 ## 🎯 Overview

-The Prompts Sync Extension automatically synchronizes the latest GitHub Copilot prompts, instructions, and templates from one or more Git repositories to your local VS Code user prompts directory.
+The Promptitude Extension automatically synchronizes the latest GitHub Copilot prompts, instructions, and templates from one or more Git repositories to your local VS Code user prompts directory.
 This ensures you always have access to the most up-to-date, peer-reviewed prompts across all your projects from multiple sources.

 ## ✨ Features